-Selecting products by using tags is excellent for businesses that want to create products with modifiers.
+Selecting products by using tags is excellent for businesses that want to create products with modifiers, or for building gift basket / custom kits to sell.
 They can also be used for setting up combos with various choices.
 For example, you can have a sandwich combo with chips and a drink.

 Setting up sub-products for selection by tags

 Navigate to the products screen by going to Inventory > Products.
 Select the product you would like to add the sub-products too.
 When you have made your selection, click on the Edit button.
 Inside the product screen, you will notice the Sub-Products box towards the bottom right.
 Click on the arrow on the right on the title bar to expand it.
 Click on the +Add button, you will see a small drop-down menu.
 Select the option for Add tag for selection.

 You will now see a pop-up box allowing you to add the tag.
 Once you have made your selection, click on the add button.

 You can also configure your sub-products.
 You can choose various quantities, the validity dates, and its default price.

 Using the quantity field, you can choose how many times a tagged item can be added.
 For example, if you have the quantity set to zero (0), you can add it as many times as you want.
 When you’re done, you will need to hit the “ready” button.
 If you specify number in the quantity, that will automatically set the quantity of the selected tagged product to the specified quantity.
 So, if you had a Tag for “double” it would have a quantity of (2) specified, and then any selection made under that tag menu would be added as a sub product with a quantity of 2.

 You can also choose to change the price per add-on.
 You can globally set up a price for all the sub-products under that field.
 That way anything selected under that would cost the same.
 It would also work the same way if you set that same field to 0.
 You can also elect to have no price for that group, Korona will then pull the price from that individual sub-product.